TrueBlocks/trueblocks-docs/content/docs/install/install-core.md

 }
 ```

-- Assuming the above works, you're system is properly installed.
+- Assuming the above works, your system is properly installed.
 If not, see the [TroubleShooting section](/docs/install/install-troubleshooting).

 ## More information